pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

 # Training agent workflows with RL using Trinity-RFT

 AgentScope exposes a `learn` interface to train agent workflows using reinforcement learning (RL).
-The `learn` interface leverages Trinity-RFT so you can start training with only a small workflow function that returns a reward signal.

-> [Trinity-RFT](https://github.com/modelscope/Trinity-RFT) is a flexible, general-purpose framework for reinforcement fine-tuning (RFT) of large language models (LLMs).
-> It integrates well with agent frameworks and supports training agents with minimal code changes.
+The `learn` interface leverages [Trinity-RFT](https://github.com/modelscope/Trinity-RFT) which supports training agents with minimal code changes.

 ---